-- 4.10.1 The student must work closely with their advisor on research and must write a dissertation. - 4.10.2 The PhD candidate must successfully defend their dissertation, subject to the following conditions: - 1.
+- 4.10.1 The PhD candidate must work closely with their Major Professor on research and must write a dissertation. - 4.10.2 The candidate must successfully defend their dissertation, subject to the following conditions: - 1.
 The student must have been a candidate for the PhD degree for at least seven months. - 2.
-The student must obtain an "Approval to Schedule Final Examination" (Approval) form from the Graduate School.
-Each member of the Supervisory Committee must have a final draft of the dissertation, and each member must confirm receipt and acceptance of that copy by signing the Approval form.
-When the Approval form with all the required signatures has been submitted to the Graduate School, they will send formal notification of the place and time of the final examination to all persons concerned.
-The dissertation defense must be scheduled during the time when classes are in session. - 3.
-The student must schedule the oral presentation and defense of their dissertation (also called the final examination) with the Graduate School by turning in their Approval form.
-When the Approval form and the abstract and title page of the dissertation have been received in the Graduate School, the ballot will be sent to the Chair of the Supervisory Committee for the final examination. - 4.
-The student must distribute a copy of the dissertation to the Supervisory Committee at least ten working days prior to the dissertation defense.
-In the interest of open communication within the Department, when the dissertation is distributed to the student's committee, a copy of the dissertation abstract must be given to the Graduate Program Coordinator so others may preview the work. - 5.
-The PhD student must arrange with the Graduate Program Coordinator to reserve a room when they file the Approval form so the Department can make public announcement of the time and place of the PhD defense, along with the dissertation title and abstract. - 6.
-The PhD candidate must present the material described in their dissertation to their Supervisory Committee in an open seminar.
-After the public part of the presentation, the Supervisory Committee will dismiss other persons and present further questions to the student.
-The Supervisory Committee will vote "pass" or "fail" on the dissertation and the presentation and defense of the material contained in it.
-If the Supervisory Committee votes "fail" the student may make one additional presentation of the defense. - 7.
-After the student has successfully completed the presentation and defense of their dissertation, they must make any modifications recommended by the Supervisory Committee in response to their presentation and defense.
-The student must submit the required number of signed copies of the final version of their dissertation, together with the fees and address information to the Graduate School.
+The candidate must schedule the oral presentation and defense (also called the Final Examination), by submitting an "Approval to Schedule Final Examination" form to the Graduate School, after having consulted with each member of the Supervisory Committee and reached agreement that the candidate is ready to defend, and on a time for the defense (which must take place while classes are in session). - 3.
+The candidate must distribute a copy of the dissertation to the Supervisory Committee at least ten working days prior to the defense.
+In the interest of open communication within the Department, a copy of the dissertation abstract must be given to the Department front office so others may preview the work. - 4.
+The candidate must reserve a room for the Final Examination. - 5.
+The candidate must notify the Department of the time and place of the defense, along with the title and abstract, to arrange for a public public announcement of the Final Examination. - 6.
+At the appointed time and place, he candidate must present the material described in their dissertation to their Supervisory Committee in an open seminar.
+After the public part of the presentation, the Supervisory Committee will dismiss other persons and present further questions to the candidate.
+Using the ballot provided by the graduate school to the Major Professor, the Supervisory Committee will vote "pass" or "fail" on the dissertation and the presentation and defense of the material contained in it. - The student will pass if at least 3/4 of the Supervisory Committee votes are "pass"; if not, the candidate may make (if supported by at least 3/4 of the committee) one additional presentation of the defense.
+If the student fails to pass also the second presentation then the candidate must leave the PhD program (possibly receiving an MS degree instead). - 7.
+After the candidate has successfully completed the presentation and defense of their dissertation, they must make any modifications recommended by the Supervisory Committee in response to their presentation and defense.
+Once the Committee approves the documentation by signing and submitting the Electronic Theses, Dissertations, and Reports (ETDR) Form, the candidate must submit an electronic copy of the final version of their dissertation.2